 2. Non-Responsive Website With Ambiguous Information

 Your website should be well-designed and optimized with accurate, up-to-date information about your restaurant.
-And since most people use their phones to order food online, you need to cater to their needs with a responsive website that works seamlessly on every device.
+And since most people use their phones to order food online, you need to cater to their needs with a responsive online food delivery Restaurant Website that works seamlessly on every device.

 Also, when you don’t have a responsive website, the chances of customers finding your restaurant are very low.
 That’s because search engines use mobile friendliness as a ranking factor when displaying results.